keithrabb/Election_Analysis/README.md

 ## 1 Overview of the Election Audit
   The purpose of the audit was to:

-  :slightly_smiling_face: Provide the total votes of all counties represented in the election
+  *Provide the total votes of all counties represented in the election

-  :slightly_smiling_face: Provide voter turnout for each county
+  *Provide voter turnout for each county

-  :slightly_smiling_face: Provide percentage of votes from each county out of the total count
+  *Provide percentage of votes from each county out of the total count

-  :slightly_smiling_face: Show the county with the highest turnout
+  *Show the county with the highest turnout

   ## 2 Election Audit Results
   *Total votes cast in the congressional election: :black_small_square: 369,711 votes

-  *Breakdown of the number of votes & the percentage of total votes for each county
+  *Breakdown of the number of votes & the % of total votes for each county (highest to lowest):

     1 Denver:  306,055 votes @ 82.8%